-Two officials with the city of Hamilton told the Glen Rose Reporter on Monday that the town’s chief of police, Tony Yocham was relieved of his duties following his arrest on a first-degree felony charge of continuous sexual abuse of a child.
+Two officials with the city of Hamilton told the Glen Rose Reporter on Monday that the town’s chief of police, Tony Yocham was relieved of his duties following his arrest on a first-degree felony charge of continuous sexual assault of a child.
 Yocham, who has been Hamilton’s chief of police since January 2019 but still resides in Somvervell County, unsuccessfully ran for Somervell County sheriff as a challenger to incumbent Alan West in the Republican Primary Election.

 Also on Monday, in response to an information request from the newspaper, the Somervell County Sheriff’s Office released the following statement:

 “On Tuesday September 8th, 2020, the Somervell County Sheriff’s Office received information regarding the possible sexual assault of a child which had occurred in Somervell County.
 Upon preliminary investigation, Anthony (Tony) Wayne Yocham was identified as a person of interest in which probable cause was found to support the commission of a criminal offense.

 “The Texas Rangers were contacted to review the information gathered.
 A warrant of arrest was secured by the Rangers from a District Judge who set the bond of $500,000.
 Mr. Yocham was arrested on the charge of Continuous Sexual Abuse of a Young Child and transported to the Johnson County Jail.
 Mr. Yocham posted bond and was subsequently released.
 This is an on-going investigation being conducted by the Texas Rangers.”